Summary

 The industrial process is what makes HDHMR special:

-- Raw Material Collection: Quality wood fibers from sustainable sources like rubberwood and pine
+- Raw Material Collection: Quality wood fibres from sustainable sources like rubberwood and pine

 - Mixing Process: Wood fibers are mixed with moisture-resistant resins and wax